 Finally, if your hips and spine have fallen out of alignment as a result of poor foot posture, chiropractic adjustment may help realign your back and legs to alleviate pain and improve range of motion.
 Combined, these three treatment methods may help solve your foot posture problem and lead to healthy movement.

-If you’re experiencing foot and back pain, visit Posture Works in San Francisco, CA, and Denver, CO.
+If you’re experiencing foot and back pain, visit Posture Works in San Francisco, CA, and Lakewood, CO.
 Using our holistic Chiropractic BioPhysics (CBP) approach, we can diagnose the root of your pain and design a specialized treatment plan to treat the problem at its source.
 Call us today to learn more.